GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 Published Outcomes

-GAISB™ publishes annual outcomes data — salary lift, placement rate, time-to-hire, retention.
+GAISB™ will publish annual outcomes data — salary lift, placement rate, time-to-hire, retention.
 An elite standard earns the right to be measured.
 Next publication Q4 2026.

 12